portsoc/hangman-in-branches/README.md

 ## Cloning

 Don't download this repository as a zip file.
-Instead, follow the instructions below to clone this repository on your machine.
+Instead, follow the instructions below to clone this repository (copy it) on your machine.

 ### Using Git